This website uses cookies to give you the best experience. By using this website you consent to the use of the cookies. Cookie Policy

 - 80/90Hz: smoother scrolling with moderate heat increase.

-- 120Hz: maximum fluidity and responsiveness; on LTPS heat can rise under load.
+- 120Hz: maximum responsiveness; on LTPS more heat under load.

 LTPS In-Cell vs OLED

-- LTPS In-Cell: requires backlight; strong performance but more heat when CPU/GPU and backlight work harder (e.g., at 90/120Hz).
+- LTPS In-Cell: requires backlight; excellent performance but generates more heat when CPU/GPU and backlight work harder (e.g. at 90/120Hz).

-- OLED (Hard/Soft/AMOLED): self-emitting pixels (no backlight); generally more efficient and cooler to the touch.
+- OLED (Hard/Soft/AMOLED): self-emitting pixels (no backlight); generally more efficient with lower surface temperature.

-Why a warm LTPS is not a defect
+Why a warm LTPS display is not a defect

-The compact In-Cell structure concentrates heat near the surface and, with high refresh rates + intense use (gaming, video, GPS, 5G), the phone can trigger protections (dimming, throttling, charging paused).
-This behaviour is normal for the technology.
+The compact In-Cell structure concentrates heat near the surface.
+With high refresh rate and intensive use (gaming, video, GPS, 5G), the phone may trigger protections such as dimming, slowdowns, or charging pause.
+This behavior is normal and part of the technology design.

 Factors that increase temperature

-Apple devices use automatic protections that engage when specific internal thresholds are reached.
-These values explain why heat warnings are expected behaviour rather than defects.
+Apple devices feature automatic protection systems that activate when internal temperature rises above specific thresholds.
+These values explain why overheating alerts are expected behavior, not defects.

 60 °C+ Automatic shutdown to prevent damage.